Team-Cody/android_device_htc_pico/README.md

-HTC Explorer Device Configuration for CyanogenMod 10
+CyanogenMod 10.1(Android 4.2) device configuration for HTC Explorer A310e

+WORK IN PROGRESS.WILL EAT YOUR CAT